zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

 * **Recruitment in** [Chinese](https://www.1point3acres.com/bbs/forum.php?mod=viewthread&tid=948482&page=1#pid17998340){: .btn--paper}

-* **Qualifications**: Ideally we look for students satisfying these criteria (not a strict requirement):
+* **Qualifications**: Ideally we look for students satisfying these criteria:
-    * University: QS top 500 for Bachelor-degree or Master-degree university
+    * University: world top 500 for Bachelor-degree or Master-degree university
     * Grade: grade > 85/100 or rank top 25% (unnecessary for top university)
     * Research experience (ideally with publications/drafts in submission)
     * Programming skill (Python is enough, C/C++ experience is a plus)
-    * Expertise in any EE/CS direction (ML, data analysis, algorithm, optimization, IC, EDA, computer arch, math, etc.).
+    * Expertise in any CS/EE direction (ML, data analysis, algorithm, optimization, IC, EDA, computer arch, math, etc.).
 Ideally I hope you can teach me something in your direction.
+Currently we have a special need for programming experts.

 * **Basic Program Information**: HKUST ranked No.34 in QS World University Rankings 2022.
 The Ph.D. program duration is typically 4 years.
 The basic monthly salary of Ph.D. students is about HKD 18K.
 Learn more about the program [here](https://prog-crs.ust.hk/pgprog/2022-23/mphil-phd-ece){: .btn--paper}.